cjdbarlow/Part-One/local-anaesthetics.md

   * Levobupivacaine is less toxic
   * R-ropivacaine is less potent and more toxic

-##Key Characteristics of Local Anaethetics
+##Key Characteristics of Local Anaesthetics
 Characteristics are related to chemical structure.
 These include:
 * **Potency**
   * Potency is expressed with the minimum effective concentration of local anaesthetic (C<sub>m</sub>)